airframesio/docs/docs/feeding/how.md

 # How to Feed

-Feeding requires that you have active reception of aerospace data (coming from aircraft, ground stations, etc) already using one or more SDRs.
+Feeding requires that you have active reception of aviation data (coming from aircraft, ground stations, etc) already using one or more SDRs.

 ## Feeder Clients